Exercise Library

 Variations

-The down leg can be lifted once standing on the box to bring the knee up for added hip stability work, and slow eccentrics can be used.
+The down leg can be lifted once standing on the box to bring the knee up for added hip stability work (known as a lateral Russian step-up), and slow eccentrics can be used (using assistance by holding onto a rack or similar as needed).
 The lateral step-up can also be done as a step-down by starting at the top and lowering to the bottom without fully supporting with the down leg.

 Programming